dmitriano/Awl/README.md

 # Awl
 AWL - A Working Library

-AWL is a small but constantly growing cross-platform C++ library.
+AWL is a small cross-platform C++ library that includes:

+1. A simple binary serialization framework.
+2. A set that finds an element by both key and index with O(logN) time.
+3. A doubly linked list with static insert and erase methods.
+4. A moveable observable pattern.
+5. Transform iterator.
+6. Bitset based on enum.
+7. A simple testing framework.

 Compiling on Windows with CMake and MSVC2017: